-1. Hemorrhagic (bleeding).
-In hemorrhagic disease there is high fever with lethargy and loss of appetite.
+- Hemorrhagic (bleeding).
+In hemorrhagic disease, there is a high fever with lethargy and loss of appetite.
 Multiple small hemorrhages (areas of bleeding) occur in the mouth and on the whites of the eyes.
 Bloody diarrhea and vomiting may occur.
 This form is often fatal.

-2. Icteric or jaundice (liver).
-The icteric or jaundice form begins like the hemorrhagic form and many of the clinical signs are the same.
-An additional clinical sign is the presence of a yellow color (jaundice or icterus) in the mouth and whites of the eyes.
+- Icteric or jaundice (liver).
+The icteric or jaundice form begins like the hemorrhagic form, and many clinical signs are the same.
+An additional clinical sign is a yellow color (jaundice or icterus) in the mouth and whites of the eyes.
 In severe cases, the skin will turn yellow.

-3. Renal (kidney).
+- Renal (kidney).
 The renal form causes kidney failure.
 These dogs are very lethargic, anorectic (unwilling to eat), and may vomit.
 Their breath may have an offensive odor, and ulcers often develop on the tongue.
-Other signs include diarrhea, excessive drinking (polydipsia), and excessively frequent urination (polyuria).
+Other signs include diarrhea, excessive drinking (polydipsia), and frequent urination (polyuria).
 There may be red staining of the urine (caused by blood).
 The dog may be reluctant to move and show abdominal discomfort.
-Fever is variable and temperature may actually be below normal in the more advanced stage.
+Fever is variable, and temperature may be below normal in the more advanced stage.
 Dogs that survive the acute renal form may be left with chronic kidney disease.

 How is leptospirosis diagnosed?

-Because the clinical signs are variable and easily confused with other diseases, definitive diagnosis can be difficult.
-There are two tests that can be used for the diagnosis of leptospirosis.
+Because the clinical signs are variable and easily confused with other diseases, a definitive diagnosis can be difficult.
+Two tests can be used for the diagnosis of leptospirosis.

-The DNA-PCR test looks for the presence of genetic material from the Leptospira bacteria in the blood or urine.
+The DNA-PCR test looks for genetic material from the Leptospira bacteria in the blood or urine.
 The MAT (microscopic agglutination test) looks for the presence of antibodies that are formed against leptospirosis.
-Each of these tests has its own unique benefits and disadvantages.
+Each of these tests has its unique benefits and disadvantages.

 What is the treatment?

-Antibiotics such as penicillin, ampicillin, and amoxicillin, are reasonably effective against the acute stages of leptospirosis if begun early.
+Antibiotics, such as penicillin, ampicillin, and amoxicillin, are reasonably effective against the acute stages of leptospirosis if started early.
 These antibiotics treat the early stages of infection, making the dog feel better, although most affected dogs require intensive care in the veterinary hospital.